TurbulenceChaos/sci-wolfram/README.md

 #+end_src
 ```

-Next, test Jupyter-Wolfram-Language by solving a PDE and visualizing the solution with a plot.
+Next, test jupyter-Wolfram-Language by solving a PDE and visualizing the solution with a plot.

 ```Mathematica
 #+name: Wolfram-test